joakimbits/normalize/example/README.md

 	option...:
-	  -h, --help         show this help message and exit --makemake         Print Makefile for greeter.py, and exit --generic          Print generic Makefile for greeter.py, and exit --dep DEP          Build a greeter.dep target, print its Makefile include statement, and exit
+	  -h, --help         show this help message and exit --make             Print Makefile for greeter.py, and exit --generic          Print generic Makefile for greeter.py, and exit --dep DEP          Build a greeter.dep target, print its Makefile include statement, and exit